-· · · ·

-complete online each week.

-Learning of multiplication facts will

-be ongoing.
-A mental maths/tables

-test will take place weekly.

-Key Stage 2 -Year 4 Children will be given a list of

-spellings to learn each week which

-follow the phonics or spelling

-patterns taught in their groups or words linked to the curriculum.

-They will be tested each week in

-school.

-A weekly creative learning log will

-be provided which will include an

-open-ended activity, or choice of

-activities, based on class learning

-topics.
-Work will be given a maths

-or English focus on alternative

-weeks.
-This work will be checked

-by the teacher and recorded at the

-back of the child's Learning Log.

-Children are expected to read daily

-for at least 20 minutes at home

-with an adult.
-They will have a

-Guided Reading Activity to

-complete each week.

-There will be a Mathletics task to

-complete online each week.

-Learning of multiplication facts will

-be ongoing.
-A mental maths/tables

-test will take place weekly within

-school.

-Key Stage 2 -Year 5 Children will be given a list of

-spellings to learn each week which

-follow the spelling pattern or words

-linked to the curriculum.
-They will

-be tested each week in school.

-A weekly creative learning log will

-be provided which will include an

-open-ended activity, or choice of

-activities, based on class learning

-topics.
-Work will be given a maths or English focus on alternative

-weeks.
-This work will be checked
+- Children will be given a list of spellings to learn each week which follow the phonics or spelling patterns taught in their groups or words linked to the curriculum.
+They will be tested each week in school. - A weekly creative learning log will be provided which will include an open-ended activity, or choice of activities, based on class learning topics.
+Work will be given a maths or English focus on alternative weeks.
+This work will be checked by the teacher and recorded at the back of the child's Learning Log. - Children are expected to read daily for at least 20 minutes at home with an adult.
+They will have a Guided Reading Activity to complete each week. - There will be an online maths task to complete online each week. - Learning of multiplication facts will be ongoing.
+A mental maths/tables test will take place weekly within school.

-weeks.
-This work will be checked

-by the teacher and recorded at the back of the child's Learning Log.
+Year 5 A weekly creative learning log will be provided which will include an open-ended activity, or choice of activities, based on class learning topics.
+Work will be given a maths or English focus on alternative weeks.
+This work will be checked by the teacher and recorded at the back of the child's Learning Log.
 Children are expected to read daily for at least 25 minutes at home with an adult.
 They will have a Guided Reading Activity to complete each week.
-There will be a Mathletics task to complete online each week.
+There will be an online maths task to complete online each week.
 Learning of multiplication facts will be ongoing.
 A mental maths/tables test will take place weekly within school.
-Key Stage 2 -Year 6 Children will be given a list of spellings to learn each week which follow the spelling patterns taught in their groups or words linked to the curriculum.
+Children will be given a list of spellings to learn each week which follow the spelling patterns taught in their groups or words linked to the curriculum.
 They will be tested each week in school.
-A weekly creative learning log will be provided which will include an open-ended activity, or choice of activities, based on class learning topics.
+Key Stage 2 A weekly creative learning log will be provided which will include an open-ended activity, or choice of activities, based on class learning topics.
 Work will be given a maths or English focus on alternative weeks.
 This work will be checked by the teacher and recorded at the back of the child's Learning Log.
-Children are expected to read daily for at least 30 minutes at home with an adult.
+Year 6 Children are expected to read daily for at least 30 minutes at home with an adult.
 They will have a Guided Reading Activity to complete each week.
 They should be encouraged to read a range of reading material by this age, such as magazines, comics, news and sports reports, recipes.
 They should be able to TALK, PREDICT and RETELL information from what they have read.
-There will be a Mathletics task to complete online each week.
+There will be an online maths task to complete online each week.